fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 While your industry probably has compliance standards, these recommendations may not apply to your entire organization.

 Let’s look at the [Payment Card Industry Data Security Standard](https://www.pcisecuritystandards.org/) or PCI DSS.
-This is a set of standards that aims to protect debit and credit card transactions against data theft and fraud.
+This is a set of standards that aims to protect credit card data against data theft and fraud.
 This is pretty important if your organization plans to accept card payments.
 But how many of your teams are in the position to collect payments — or even interact with customers?

-There may be processes that apply to your entire company, like using multi-factor authentication.
-Security requirements like these make a real difference, but this isn’t always the case.
+There may be controls that apply to your entire company, like using multi-factor authentication.
+Security requirements like these make a real difference, and should be done even if you have no compliance requirement, but this isn’t always the case.
 Some guidelines either don't make sense for your business, or they don’t do much to actually improve security.
-Knowing which compliance standards apply to which teams will help lighten the load across your organization.
+Knowing which compliance standards apply to which teams and systems will help lighten the load across your organization, especially around audit season.

 ## Partner with technical experts